meceqs/meceqs/docs/index.md

         // You can mix IConfiguration based configuration with static configuration.
         .AddHttpSender(Configuration["HttpSender"], sender =>
         {
-            // You could have multiple endpoints to talk to different services. sender.AddEndpoint("CustomersApi", options =>
+            // You can have multiple endpoints to talk to different services. sender.AddEndpoint("CustomersApi", options =>
             {
                 // You can add regular "DelegatingHandler"s - e.g. to add an Authorization header to each request.